Ethra8/history_beyond_myth/README.md

 ## ACKNOWLEDGEMENTS

 - **Collapsible Navigation Bar**: The code has been implemented, greatly inspired by [this coding explanation and example](https://codepen.io/maliahavlicek/details/LYeBwNY) by [Malia Havlicek](https://codepen.io/maliahavlicek/) through [Code Pen](https://codepen.io/)
+- [W3C](): I have their documentation when wanting to implement new features or animations.
+- [Mozilla Developer](): I have chacked theri documentation to clear some doubts along the way.